Characterization of Multianode Photomultiplier Tubes for use in the CLAS12 RICH Detector: Introduction

 As part of the ongoing study of the structure of nucleons \cite{Avakian:2010ae} in Hall B at the Thomas Jefferson National Accelerator Facility (JLab), the CEBAF Large Acceptance Spectrometer (CLAS12) \cite{Burkert:2020akg} is being used to accurately identify the secondary particles of high energy reactions, to assist in probing the strangeness frontier, and to aid in characterizing the transverse momentum distribution (TMD) and generalized parton distribution (GPD) functions of the nucleon.
 Indispensable to this task is the ability to identify kaons, pions, and protons.
 With the CLAS12 spectrometer providing accurate momentum measurements, the Ring Imaging Cherenkov detector (RICH) \cite{Contalbrigo:2020,Contalbrigo:2020snw,Mirazita:2017vav,Contalbrigo:2014rqa} provides tandem Cherenkov light-cone radius measurements that yield the velocities of near light-speed particles, thus facilitating mass-dependent particle identification.

 The photomatrix wall is a crucial component of the RICH detector (see Fig.~\ref{fig:RICHdetector}).
 It is relatively large (area about 1 m$^2$) and should be comprised of many photon detection devices such as photomultiplier tubes.
 Due to the imaging aspect of the RICH they must provide a spatial resolution of less than 1 cm.
 Since multiple photon detectors are tiled into large arrays, they should have large active area with minimal dead-space.
 The photon detectors must also efficiently detect single photon level signals and should be sensitive to visible light due to the aerogel radiator material.
 Multianode Photomultiplier Tubes from Hamamatsu are perfect candidates for the CLAS12 RICH detector, as they are flat-panel PMTs offering an adequate compromise between detector performance and cost.
 Each MaPMT consists of an 8 by 8 array of pixels, each with dimension of 6~mm x 6~mm.
-Furthermore, the device has a very high packing fraction of 89\% with a high quantum efficiency in the visible light region.
+The pixel numbers increment from left to right, top to bottom, with pixel \#1 in the top left corner.
+Furthermore, the device has a very high packing fraction of 89\% with a high quantum efficiency of 20-30\% in the visible light region.
 The tubes also have excellent immunity to magnetic fields because all internal parts are housed in a metal package and the distance between dynode electrodes is very short.